ldipotetjob/scalacassandra/README.md

-## Connecting to Cassandra in an Scala ecosystems
+## Connecting to Cassandra in an Scala ecosystem

 For any project in this repository you will need to install the following softwares: